On December 30, Mark Levin posted an article on his Facebook page, stating that “Anti-Israel liberals are normalizing anti-Semitism.”

 “Kerry, of course, wasn’t explicitly dismissing the idea that anti-Semitism exists, what he was trying to say was that not all criticism of Israeli policy is de facto anti-Semitic.
 This argument has been so popularized by the Left that it has served a pernicious purpose.
 That is, of course it’s true that one can criticize current policies of the Israeli government without being anti-Semitic.
 But it’s also true that sometimes criticism of Israel is anti-Semitic.
 Yet through constant repetition, the “not all criticism of Israel is anti-Semitic” straw man has effectively been translated into “no criticism of Israel can be anti-Semitic.”
 Unfortunately, this has helped anti-Semites launder their hatred of Jews by disguising it as merely criticism of Israel.”

-Although Mark Levin is considered “The Great One” his reasoning skills on this issue are not all that great.
-If you consider the context of the article, and the argument being made therein, the exact same logic is used by progressives to criticize the vocabulary of conservatives when they disapprove of Islam.
+Although Mark Levin is considered “The Great One” his reasoning skills on this issue are not all that commendable.
+Considering the context of the article the exact same logic is used by progressives to criticize the vocabulary utilized by conservatives when they disapprove of Islam.
 That is, “Anti-Islam conservatives normalize Islamophobia.”
-This charge is then countered by said conservatives with the same justification used by John Kerry referenced in the article, to which, progressives argue that while it is possible to criticize Islam and not be an Islamaphobe, most conservatives are primarily motivated by and entrenched psychology of Islamophobic hatred.
+This charge is then countered by said conservatives with the same justification used by John Kerry referenced in the article, to which, progressives argue that while it is possible to criticize Islam and not be an Islamophobe, most conservatives are primarily motivated by an entrenched psychology of Islamophobic hatred.
 It is the same argument applied to different groups of people for political purposes.
 Depending on your party affiliation, Islam and Israel should not be subject to legitimate critique.

 What can we learn from this?

 The bottom line is that Jacobin radicals utilizing Alinsky tactics when it suits their political agenda choose the framework of the argumentative spectrum of allowable opinion.
-Conservatives are just as bad as the progressives they denounce.
+Movement conservatives are just as bad as the progressives they denounce.

 – Lucas G. Westman